Rekhmire tomb Luxor TT 100 information, tours, prices, booking

 The short wall at the right hand end of the hall contained many members of Rekhmire’s family.
 In fact, it is not now in good condition.
 Furthermore, Rekhmire and his wife Meryt can no longer seen.
 Their sons Menkheperresoneb and Amenhotep named with their wives in the inscriptions.
 It is along with the tomb-owner’s grandparents and other relatives.
 Rekhmire’s grandfather Ametju and uncle User were both viziers before him.

 The wall opposite the entrance to the right in Rekhmire tomb Luxor also depicts Rekhmire.
 He inspects the produce of the ‘Road to Horus’, ibex, oryx and also wild bulls.
 It also depicts hyenas brought with a hunting dog.
 Below this, there is a scene of treading grapes to produce wine and preparing fish and fowl for cooking.
 Though, these are not as well portrayed as in Nakht tomb or Menna tomb.
 Further along the wall are remaining scenes of hunting in the desert.
-It is with slain animals heaped up waiting to recorded by the scribes.
+It is with slain animals heaped up waiting to record by the scribes.
 There are also ostriches, wild bulls, lions, gazelles and hyena in a fenced stockade.

 Further details about the tomb of Rekhmire Luxor: